rfay/presentation-new-ddev-features/slides/presentation-new-ddev-features.md

 - Windows installer for WSL2 and Traditional Windows
 - Even more Docker providers (Rancher Desktop for Windows, Docker Desktop for Linux, etc)
 - MySQL 8.4, MariaDB 11.8, Postgres 18
+- `ddev delete images` does better cleanup
+- Add-ons can include other add-ons.

+---

+## Governance

+- New Articles of Incorporation for the DDEV Foundation 501(c)(3) nonprofit
+- A formal board and governance strategy to be announced at November 5 Advisory Group Meeting.
+Join us for the meeting!

 ---